MicrosoftDocs/win32/desktop-src/TermServ/implementing-an-audio-endpoint-enumerator.md

 ---
 title: Implementing a Custom Audio Endpoint Enumerator
 description: Beginning with Windows Server 2008 R2, you can implement a custom remote audio endpoint enumerator as part of a Remote Desktop protocol provider.
 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\markl
-ms.assetid: '684bd62e-1e28-4330-a3c5-6bce684d652d'
+ms.assetid: 684bd62e-1e28-4330-a3c5-6bce684d652d
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'remote-desktop-services'
+ms.technology: remote-desktop-services
 ms.tgt_platform: multiple
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Implementing a Custom Audio Endpoint Enumerator

 Beginning with Windows Server 2008 R2, you can implement a custom remote audio endpoint enumerator as part of a Remote Desktop protocol provider.
 A Remote Desktop protocol provider can use a custom audio endpoint enumerator to retrieve a collection of audio endpoints that have a specific set of capabilities.

 **To implement a custom remote audio endpoint enumerator**